the-tobias-project/hydra/README.md

-# HYDRA
+# HyDRA
 Software for decentralized GWAS

 ## Tutorial

-The easiest way to familiarize yourself with the pipeline is following this short [example](https://github.com/apoursh/HYDRA/tree/master/example) file.
+The easiest way to familiarize yourself with the pipeline is following this short [example](https://github.com/apoursh/HyDRA/tree/master/example) file.
 The example will walk through the setup and a mock GWAS using publicly available 1K genomes data.

 ## Setup